-David Reinecke is currently a Ph.D. candidate in sociology at Princeton University.
+David Reinecke is a postdoctoral research associate at Princeton University.
 With a background in the history of science and technology from the University of Pennsylvania, his work takes a comparative-historical approach to the study of market formation.
 His dissertation, “Network Struggles: Re-wiring American Network Industries for Competition, 1970-2005,” compares the deregulation of four network industries in the United States (electricity, natural gas, railroads, and telecom) from 1970 to the present with a focus upon struggles in each industry to define the appropriate form of networked competition.
-With Janet Vertesi at Princeton, Reinecke is currently studying how NASA spaceflight missions get funded (short answer: they don’t) and is helping to advise future missions on questions of socio-technical organization.
+With Janet Vertesi at Princeton, Reinecke is currently examining how moments of fiscal austerity and declining government support for basic research impacts science.
 Reinecke was the 2014-15 Ambrose Monell Foundation Funded Fellow in Technology and Democracy at UVA’s Miller Center.

 Network Struggles: Re-wiring American Network Industries for Competition, 1970-2005